neumino/neumino.github.io/movies.md

-### Come and Learn with Pibby!
+### Paranormal Activity: Next of Kin
-*Released on 2021-10-30, vote average 7.3*
+*Released on 2021-10-29, vote average 6.9*

-Pibby is ripped out of her safe, preschool world and thrown into unknøwn lands.
-She has to grow up, 💜LEARN💜, and become a b∆dass to stop the cartoon A₱⊙C⋀L¥⍴$∑//////////////////////
+Margot, a documentary filmmaker, heads to a secluded Amish community in the hopes of learning about her long-lost mother and extended family.
+Following a string of strange occurrences and discoveries, she comes to realize this community may not be what it seems.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Btu0O47u3rY?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/cyrhAScX80k?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>